<span class ="tr_" id="tr_1" data-source="" data-srclang="en" data-orig="Language Dropdown">Language Dropdown</span>

 Reptiles and their parts are often found in these shops, a practice persisting from Morocco’s historic past.
 Accounts of the traditional medicines of Morocco date back as far as 1810 – James Grey Jackson described, in colorful language, the practice of burning chameleons:

-“Various medicinal qualities are assigned to the flesh of the chameleon; and many whimsical effects are attributed to fumigation with it when dried.
+“Various medicinal qualities are assigned to the flesh of the chameleon, and many whimsical effects are attributed to fumigation with it when dried.
 Debilitated persons have recourses to it, and it is accordingly sold in all the drug shops in Morocco.
 The smell arising from the fumigation is by no means grateful, but what scent will prevent an African from using that remedy which credulity or superstition has persuaded him will give strength to the impotent!”

 Despite this, and other more recent accounts, no previous studies have quantified the number of animals used in Morocco for medicinal purposes.
 To investigate the trade of reptiles for medicinal practices, a study carried out 49 surveys of 20 towns and cities in Morocco.
 It was noted the presence of any wild species found in markets and, where possible, gathered information on their uses, turnover, and origins.